banjtheman/localrag/README.md

 - **Local Processing**: Runs entirely on your local machine - no need to send data externally.
 - **Customizable**: Easy to set up with default models or specify your own.
 - **Versatile**: Use it for a variety of applications, from automated Q&A systems to data mining.
+You add files, folders or websites to the index!

 ## Prerequisites